Labelings vs. Embeddings: On Distributed Representations of Distances: General Graphs

 We conclude that some label length must be of $\Omega(n\log n)$ bits, or $\Omega(n)$ words. \end{proof}

 While under the standard worst-case model distance labelings and embeddings into $\ell_\infty$ behave identically, we show that the prioritized versions are very different.
-In the following theorem we show that no prioritized dimension is possible, even if one allows distortion $<\frac32$.
+In the following theorem we show that no prioritized dimension is possible, even if one allows distortion $<\frac32$ (note that for much larger distortions, prioritized dimension is possible.
+See \cite{EFN18} and \Cref{cor:GeneralGraphPriorirtyDistortionEmbedding}).

 \begin{theorem} There is no function $\alpha:\N\rightarrow\N$ such that every metric space can be embedded into $\ell_{\infty}$ with prioritized dimension $\alpha$ and distortion $t<\frac{3}{2}$ (for any fixed $t$). \end{theorem}